rtezli/nodejs-worker/README.md

 node play around

-A node worker that runs in intervals dequeuing job descriptions from an azure queue and execute them
+A node worker that runs in intervals dequeuing job descriptions from an azure queue and executes them